Vitexus/Vitexus/weekly.md

-Date Range: 2025-06-06 to 2025-06-13
+Date Range: 2025-06-13 to 2025-06-20

 Weekly GitHub Commits:

+Repository: spojeitisac
+- Current State

-Repository: pohoda-raiffeisenbank
+Repository: discomp2abraflexi
-- Update dependencies and enhance date/time handling
+- Updates dependencies and improves API client functionality

-Upgrades required and development dependencies to newer versions for improved compatibility and stability.
-Enhances date/time handling by adding precision to intervals and aligning formatting.
-Refactors statement processing logic for better clarity and reliability.
-Replaces deprecated namespace references with updated ones for consistency.

-Improves localization support in status messages and adjusts output file handling for better configurability.
-Refines logging of banner details and processing scope for debugging purposes.
+Upgrades multiple dependencies in composer.json to newer versions for better compatibility and features.

+Refines API client error handling by using HTTP response codes and enhances image retrieval logic with a dedicated cURL handle, improving flexibility and reliability.

+Optimizes Importer class by clearing object references and invoking garbage collection to free up resources.

+Fixes a typo in a function parameter docblock and adds a new test to validate repeated image downloads.